-Below are some terms and their meaning.
+Below are some terms and their meanings.

 Adjustable-Rate Mortgage (ARM)

 A mortgage with an interest rate and payment that change periodically over the life of the loan based on changes in a specified index.

 The portion of principal and interest due on a loan that is written off when deemed to be uncollectible.